sushmavankayala/data-512-homework_2/README.md

-# Wikipedia Political Figures Analysis
+# Analysis of Wikipedia Articles on Politicians
 #### DATA-512 | Homework 2 | Considering Bias in Data

 ## Project Goal